How to find a good mortgage rate

 Mortgage rates FAQ

-So far in 2024, we’ve witnessed mortgage rates fall to the mid-6% range in early spring, climb above 7%, and then dip back down to the low-6% range.
+Rates in 2024 showcased significant volatility, starting the year in the mid-6% range, climbing above 7%, dipping to the low-6% range in September, and ticking up to the high-6% range by December.
 Your best mortgage rate will depend on your personal credit profile, down payment amount, income, and current debt load.
 Even your loan term affects your mortgage rate.
 Shorter-term loans tend to offer lower rates.

 Mortgage rates today are influenced by several factors, including economic indicators like inflation, bond market conditions, the Federal Reserve’s monetary policy, lender preferences, and borrower creditworthiness.